-If you decide to apply for an Academic Progress Review, how can DUSA Advocates help me?
+I want to apply for an Academic Progress Review, how can DUSA Advocates help me?
 DUSA Advocates can:

 - Assist you to work out what information and supporting documents to include in your written submission.

 - Review your draft written submission, you can access our Exclusion Proposal Written Submission Template here, and provide you with suggestions about how to strengthen it.

 - Assist you to prepare for your Review Meeting.

 - Accompany you to the Review Meeting as your support person.

 I would like further support however I am not sure who to ask.
 What should I do?